graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 {
   "errors": [
     {
       "message": "Invalid value for argument 'id' of field 'testMe'.
-Input string was not in a correct format.", "locations": [
+The input string 'abc' was not in a correct format.", "locations": [
         {
           "line": 1,